And now prepare for something that will blow your mind.

 that calls fun

-That's right, it is possible and useful sometimes.
+That is right, it is possible and useful sometimes.

 Let's write a recursive function that counts down from n